moxymaya/bujinkan-budo-taijutsu/glossary.md

 A powerful blow or thrust to this spot can disrupt breathing, cause intense pain, and break the protective “shield” that the rib cage normally provides.

+## Yoko-geri

+- **Yoko** means “side” or “horizontal.”
+- **Geri** (or *kicks* in Japanese) denotes a kicking technique.

+A yoko‑geri is delivered by thrusting the heel outward from a sideways stance, targeting the opponent’s torso, ribs, or thigh.
+It’s one of the core striking fundamentals taught across the various Bujinkan schools, alongside other kicks such as mae‑geri (front kick).

+## Gedan

+Lower level or lower part.

+## Yokomen

+Side face (temporal)

+## Boshiken

+Thumb